Book – Declutter Your Mind (How to Stop Worrying, Relieve Anxiety, and Eliminate Negative Thinking) (Summary)

 “Training your mind is the mental equivalent of tidying your house.
 It’s a habit you must repeat daily to stay on top of it.
 Even though training your mind is not as simple as housekeeping”.

 This is the 2nd book I picked from S. J. Scott & Barrie Davenport after receiving enormous value from their book 10 Minute Mindfulness.

 Declutter Your Mind will significantly help if you recognize any or all of the hurdles below.

 1) If you constantly worry about things you can’t control and lose precious time overthinking them.

 2) If you have experienced high stress, agitation, anxiety, and even depression due to mental overwhelm.

 3) If you struggle to change your priorities, learn to manage and understand your thoughts so they don’t rule your life.

 Though we can’t keep our mental house free from clutter at all times, we can impact our thoughts enough to improve the quality of our life and happiness with the help of strategies shared in Declutter Your Mind.

 The author claims to teach us the habits, actions, and mindsets we can use to clean up the mental clutter that might be holding us back from being more focused and mindful.

-The book is divided into 4 parts and share ideas of decluttering thoughts, life obligations, relationships, and surroundings.
+The book is divided into four parts and shares ideas of decluttering thoughts, life obligations, relationships, and surroundings.